TeamUltroid/teamultroid.github.io/docs/variables/redis_vars.md

 ### VC_SESSION

-Stores the pyrogram `session` for the VC Bot alt ID, Using same account may result `AuthDuplicated` error .
+Stores the pyrogram `session` for the VC Bot alt ID, Using telethon session can cause Error.

 ### language